ubc-library-rc/digital-exhibits-survey/content/digital-storytelling-tools.md

 ### Getting Started with StorymapsJS

-To get started, go to https://storymap.knightlab.com/#overview and select the large green button that says **Make a StoryMap**.
+To get started, go to <a href="https://storymap.knightlab.com/#overview">https://storymap.knightlab.com/#overview</a> and select the large green button that says **Make a StoryMap**.
 You will be prompted to sign in using your Google account.

 To create a new map, select the green **New** button, and then create a title for your StoryMap (don’t worry, you can edit it after).